 Have you invented a tool or modified an existing tool or piece of equipment to make your life as a wood floor pro easier?
 Or have a suggestion for our next collection of unique tools?
 We'd love to hear about it.
 Contact us at email@example.com.

-Updated Nov.
-2 to correct the price of the Bronco from Taylor Tools.
+Updated since original posting to correct the price and weight of the Bronco from Taylor Tools.